 Mats holds a M.Sc.EE (Electronic Engineering) in 1986 from the Royal Institute of Technology (KTH) in Stockholm, Sweden.
 He has been active in the broadcast industry since 1990, starting with the standardization of T-DAB.
 From 1991 he has primarily worked in the area of Network and Frequency planning and design of planning software.
 He has worked with most of digital broadcast standards such as T-DAB, DVB-T/T2, ISDB-T and now also ATSC 3.0.
 Mats is one of the founders of PROGIRA®.
 Mats has actively taken part in number of international working groups within EBU, CEPT and ITU-R.

-Dr Peter Siebert is the Executive Director of the DVB Project Office in Geneva, where he is responsible for all operational aspects of the DVB organization.
+Dr Peter Siebert is the Head of Technology of DVB in Geneva, where he is responsible for all operational aspects of the DVB organization.
 Prior to this he has been with Philips Kommunikations AG (PKI AG) in Nürnberg/Germany, SES in Luxembourg and Siemens Schweiz AG in Zürich/Switzerland.
 His professional career spans all aspects of audio-video technology such as video transmission over telecommunication networks (PDH/SDH), satellite and IPTV networks.
 He has been responsible for a number of ETSI standards in the area of satellite transmission as well as for DVB specifications.

 Fabio Gattari is the Director of Etere, which he founded in 1987.
 Fabio is qualified as a Software Analyst and Systems Planner with over three decades of professional experience in the industry.
 At its beginning, Etere was the one of the first companies to produce TV and Radio software for scheduling and automation, the software was a revolutionary solution that has allowed Etere to lead the market.
 The innovative spirit of Fabio in conjunction with his experience has led the company to be in just in 25 years a trusted brand and worldwide leader in the broadcast industry.